torguardvpn/tgwireguard2/README.md

 The **TorGuard WireGuard OpenWRT App** allows users to quickly and easily connect to any of TorGuard VPN's WireGuard locations.
 Just enter your **TorGuard username and password**, choose a **server from the dropdown**, and connect instantly.

 ### Features:
-✅ **No need to import WireGuard configs** – The app works directly with TorGuard's WireGuard API.
+✅ **No need to import WireGuard configs** – The app works with TorGuard's WireGuard API.
 ✅ **Auto cron polling** – Keeps the WireGuard connection alive indefinitely.
 ✅ **Seamless OpenWRT integration** – Easily install and manage from the OpenWRT web UI.
 ✅ **Officially maintained by TorGuard** – Regular updates and support.